sebytremblay/portfolio/README.md

-# sebytremblay.io
+# sebytremblay

-Welcome to the GitHub repository for [sebytremblay.io](https://sebytremblay.io), my personal website!
+Welcome to the GitHub repository for [sebytremblay](https://sebytremblay.github.io/sebytremblay/), my personal website!
 This site serves as a professional portfolio, showcasing my experience and projects as an aspiring software developer.

 ## About